johndgiese/dotvim/README.md

 # Installation on Windows

+Note: these instructions assume that you have git-scm installed (git-scm comes with curl--which Vundle requires to use!).

-Note these install instructions assume that your vim directory is in: C:\Users\Yourname\, modify as necessary.
+Also note these install instructions assume that your vim directory is in: C:\Users\Yourname\, modify as necessary.

 ### 1. Downlod the repository into your .vim folder